-Walt Disney World is currently home to four theme parks, two water parks, a large shopping district and a huge number of resorts.
-As more resorts are being built and as attendance continues to grow, will Disney ever consider adding a fifth theme park – also known as a fifth gate – to Walt Disney World?
+Walt Disney World is currently home to four theme parks, two water parks, a large shopping district, and more than 20 resorts.
+As Disney talks about expansion and new lands at its parks, is a fifth theme park at Walt Disney World a possibility?

 The answer to that question is complicated.

-Walt Disney World will eventually build a fifth theme park, but don’t expect to visit it in the near future.
-Most educated guesses suggest a fifth theme park is in Walt Disney World’s 10-to-15 year plan, at the earliest, after they’ve addressed their current four theme parks.
+Walt Disney World could eventually build a fifth theme park, but don’t expect to visit it in the near future.
+Most educated guesses suggest a fifth theme park is in Walt Disney World’s 15-to-20 year plan, at the earliest, after they’ve addressed their current four theme parks.

 That timeline is estimated due to the current expansion areas still available at the existing theme parks and the enormous costs associated with constructing a brand new theme park.

-Summarized, all of the four theme parks can expand their capacity through future developments both small and large.
+Summarized, all of the four theme parks can expand their capacity through future developments both large and small.

 Over on the financial side, it’s much more affordable to expand parks that already have an infrastructure (electric, plumbing, parking, etc) than it is to build something brand new.
-The costs to create a brand new park from scratch is enormous, especially if it’s going to match the immersive level of detail that Disney is known for at its theme parks.
-A fifth theme park might be viewed as a “last resort” when all of the existing theme parks have been fully utilized within their constraints.
+The costs to create a brand new park from scratch are enormous, especially if it’s going to match the immersive level of detail that Disney is known for.
+A fifth theme park might be viewed as a last-resort plan when all of the existing theme parks have been fully utilized within their constraints.

-Some guests will point to Disney’s heavy investment in new resorts at Walt Disney World (Riviera Resort, Reflections – A Disney Lakeside Lodge and the large expansion at Coronado Springs) and suggest that a fifth park is absolutely necessary to handle all the guests.
-While that idea checks out in theory, Disney’s new resorts aren’t being added just attract new guests who weren’t planning on visiting Walt Disney World.
-Instead, they’re trying to attract more people who may have chosen to visit Walt Disney World while staying off Disney property.
+Some guests will point to Disney’s heavy investment in new hotels at Walt Disney World and suggest that a fifth park is necessary to handle all the guests.
+There’s no question Disney has added more resort rooms over the years, particularly with Disney Vacation Club (DVC) expansions.
+However, Disney’s new resorts aren’t being added just attract new guests who weren’t planning on visiting Walt Disney World.
+Instead, they’re trying to attract more people who may have chosen to visit while staying off Disney property.

-Disney is trying to entice guests who may have chosen the Four Seasons or a different off-property resort with attractive new resort options.
+Disney is trying to entice guests who may have chosen the Four Seasons or a different off-property resort with attractive new hotel options.
 In theory, that wouldn’t have as sharp of an impact on attendance at the theme parks as you might believe.
-Attendance will likely continue to grow just as it has prior to the new resorts thanks to new offerings such as Star Wars: Galaxy’s Edge, not just because there are new hotels.